Skip to content

 Big cities, attractive towns, and farmland, highlight the landscape of the state.
 Illinois is probably best known for Chicago, a world-class city regarded as the cultural heart of the USA with a broad economic base.
 And if you’re worried about finding a job, there is high demand for truck drivers.

 Illinois truck drivers deserve the best commercial trucking insurance available, and Joe Morten & Son is here to help.
-Whether you’re in Davenport or Des Moines, Ames, or Iowa City, we can offer industry-leading commercial trucking insurance through Great West Casualty Company.
+Whether you’re in Chicago or Aurora, Rockford, or Joliet, we can offer industry-leading commercial trucking insurance through Great West Casualty Company.
 The team at Joe Morten & Son can customize insurance protection plans to meet the needs of truckers on the road.

 Our customers enjoy peace of mind, knowing that they can get coverage from one source for all their truck insurance needs.
 For all commercial truck insurance policies we write, Joe Morten & Son is driven to serve!